linode/docs/docs/guides/kubernetes/deploy-and-manage-lke-cluster-with-api-a-tutorial/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'The Linode Kubernetes Engine (LKE) is a fully-managed container orchestration engine for deploying and managing containerized applications and workloads.
-This guide shows you how to use the Linode API to Deploy and Manage an LKE Cluster.'
+description: 'The Linode Kubernetes Engine (LKE) is a fully-managed container orchestration engine.
+Learn how to deploy and manage an LKE Cluster on it.'
 og_description: 'The Linode Kubernetes Engine (LKE) is a fully-managed container orchestration engine for deploying and managing containerized applications and workloads.
 This guide shows you how to use the Linode API to Deploy and Manage an LKE Cluster.'
 keywords: ["kubernetes", "linode kubernetes engine", "managed kubernetes", "lke", "kubernetes cluster"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'